 3. Use Minimal and functional furniture

-As teams of various sizes are expected to utilise huddle rooms for different types of interactions, it makes sense to have minimal furniture.
+As teams of various sizes are expected to utilize huddle rooms for different types of interactions, it makes sense to have minimal furniture.
 It should be mobile enough to be moved around depending on the requirements.
 Seating for 4-5 people is common but it is a good idea to choose or create furniture with additional functionality like integrated cable cubbies for a clutter-free environment.
 Wireless presentation technology can help simplify this even further.

 4. Opt for Software codecs or Cloud VC for video conferencing

 Growing businesses need growing solutions with a high return on investment.
 As more teams need to collaborate remotely, the cost of traditional hardware-based VC codecs becomes a limitation.
-Many organisations can therefore, opt for a laptop-based or a soft VC solution.
+Many organizations can, therefore, opt for a laptop-based or a soft VC solution.
 It costs much less and lets participants to just walk in with their laptops, connect and present to remote locations.
 Adopting a Cloud VC solution can bring further benefits of simpler manageability and lower costs.
 Services like Webex, Skype for Business, Zoom, Bluejeans can power huddle rooms, and bring in other useful features like recording and streaming of meeting video to make video collaboration even easier to use.

 5. Optimise Room Acoustics and Lighting